arieldo/MorBot/docs/README.md

 ## Deep Neural Networks

 Our documentation on deep neural networks covers the basics of neural networks and deep learning, as well as more advanced topics such as convolutional neural networks (CNNs) and recurrent neural networks (RNNs).
-It also includes tutorials on how to build and train neural networks using popular deep learning frameworks such as TensorFlow and PyTorch.
+It also includes tutorials on how to build and train neural networks using popular deep-learning frameworks such as TensorFlow and PyTorch.

 ## Dependencies for Jetpack